davidturkadze/vue-home-accounting/README.md

 # Home accounting

-### Small project for home accounting.
-Just sign up (email can be fake), add, new categories and records
-### and calculate income and outcome
+mall project for home accounting.
+Just sign up (email can be fake), add, new categories and records and calculate income and outcome

 ## Project setup
 ```